 Manager, American Development Model

 Joe Bonnett is a regional manager for USA Hockey’s American Development Model.
-He will provide nationwide support for USA Hockey's age-appropriate skill development efforts, bringing more than 20 years of hockey coaching experience, including 18 seasons at the NCAA Division I level.
+He provides nationwide support for USA Hockey's age-appropriate skill development efforts, bringing more than 20 years of hockey coaching experience, including 18 seasons at the NCAA Division I level.

 Bonnett most recently served 14 seasons (2000-2014) as an assistant men's ice hockey coach at Colorado College.
 He helped guide the Tigers to three Western Collegiate Hockey Association championships, seven NCAA tournament appearances and a trip to the NCAA Frozen Four.
 He also helped produce 16 NCAA All-America selections and two Hobey Baker Memorial Award recipients.

-Before collegiately coaching, Bonnett coached peewee and midget hockey in Kalamazoo, Michigan.
+Before embarking on his collegiate coaching career, Bonnett coached peewee and midget hockey in Kalamazoo, Michigan.
 At the same time, he served as a middle school teacher and girls’ volleyball coach in Galesburg, Michigan.
 He also spent one season as a junior hockey associate head coach in the North American Hockey League, helping guide the Kalamazoo K-Wings to a national tournament appearance.

-A longtime volunteer for USA Hockey, Bonnett has been part of various USA Hockey Player Development Camps, including Select 14, Select 15, Select 16 and Select 17 camps.
+A longtime USA Hockey volunteer, Bonnett has been part of numerous USA Hockey Player Development Camps, including Select 14, Select 15, Select 16 and Select 17 camps.
 In 2003, Bonnett was an assistant coach with USA Hockey's Under-17 Select Team, which finished in first place at the Five Nations Tournament in Prievidza, Slovakia.